xma711/notebook/programming/swift/README.md

 --------------------

 Functions are like c functions.
-Each function's parments have their types, and return has its type too.
+Each function's parameters have their types, and return has its type too.

 But there are some extra features, like the parameter can have an external name (like a key in python function) and an internal name (just the normal variable names).